wilsonmar/wilsonmar.github.io/_posts/2021-10-26-well-architected-cloud.md

    * PROTIP: It's really not appropriate to rank these pillars.
 They need to be done pretty much in parallel.
 So we need to look in each and prioritize the impact of tasks within each pillar.

-QUESTION: Is it appropriate to assign a leader/team to be responsible for a separate pillar?
+QUESTION: Is it appropriate to assign a leader/team to be responsible for each separate pillar?

 ## Common definitions: